rhystirado/calculator/README.md

 ## Learning Outcomes

-- Practice breaking a problem down into modular parts for development/
+- Practice breaking a problem down into modular parts for development
 - Practice working with JavaScript string and array manipulation
 - Practice manipulating the DOM
 - Practice using event listeners